In this article

 Click on "Save all settings" to lock in the settings.
 This action will now allow you to click on +ADD REPORTING CYCLE, which will allow you to create a reporting cycle.
 A reporting cycle is a collection of reports (forms) that constituents will interact with while their primary form record is in a specific folder.
 You will determine those reports after you create the cycle settings.

-Give the Report Cycle a name, also determine which primary form folder will activate this reporting cycle.
-This folder will have to already been used in a submission stage in this portal.
-It can be an existing stage or you may want to create a new stage (we suggest External stage) with this folder.
-You also have the opportunity to give a Cycle Description, this will display in the section of the portal before the constituent views reports.
+Give the Report Cycle a name and designate which folder on the primary form will activate this reporting cycle.
+This folder will have to already been used in a submission stage in this portal (or you will need to create a new Stage for this purpose).
+It can be an existing stage or you may want to create a new External Stage with this folder.
+You also have the opportunity to give a Cycle Description, which will display in the section of the portal before the constituent views the Reports.

 Once you have saved a Reporting Cycle, you can now click on +ADD REPORT, which will allow you to add your reports.
-A Report is the form you created in the Preconfiguration section, you may have built more than one form depending on your reporting gathering needs.
+A Report is another form you created in the Preconfigurations section; you may have built more than one form depending on your reporting gathering needs.

-After the above, you will be required to choose a Report Form, a report name text field and a submission date field.
-If you do not see these as options, you will have to go back to the report form and add them.
 The form you choose as this report could be a form you re-use for other reports in this setup.
-An example, you created a report form named "Monthly Reports" through the form builder and are now using this form for several monthly reports in this cycle.
+As an example, let's say you created a report form named "Monthly Reports" through the form builder and are now using this form for several monthly reports in this cycle.
 You would use the +ADD REPORT option to continue this process and give the Report Name something like "1st Month Report" "2nd Month Report" "3rd Month Report" etc.

 Portal Experience

-Once your reporting cycle is configured using the instruction under Setup, your constituents will not see the reports until you move their primary form record into the set folder.
-You must update the folder on the record to give access, they will have access to the reports only while in that folder.
-In the above setup steps and image, "Final Report" folder was used.
-The system will create draft records of the report forms for that user, you will be able to track progress on the form's data grid view.
+Once your reporting cycle is configured using the instructions under Setup above, your constituents will not see the reports until you move their primary form record into the designated folder.
+You must update the folder on the record in the workspace to give the portal user access to the reports.
+They will have access to the reports only while in that folder.

 The submission portal will display a new status on their submission card: